 What is the Purpose of a Preliminary Hearing?

 The purpose of a preliminary hearing in North Dakota is to present sufficient evidence to a judge so that the judge is confident there exists probable cause to believe you committed a felony crime.
 Probable cause is the same level of evidence that a law enforcement officer needs before he or she can arrest an individual.
 If the prosecution is successful in establishing probable cause, then you will proceed to the arraignment hearing, at which you will enter a plea to the charges.
 If the prosecution fails to establish probable cause, then the felony charges against you will be dismissed, although they could be refiled by the prosecution, if desired.

 Some common misconceptions about the preliminary hearing include:

 Seek Help with Your North Dakota Criminal Charges

-If you are charged with a felony crime in North Dakota, attorney Tatum O’Brien of O’Keeffe O’Brien Lyson Foss is experienced and resourceful in helping you prepare a successful defense to your charges.
+If you are charged with a felony crime in North Dakota, attorney Tatum O’Brien of O’Keeffe O’Brien Lyson Attorneys is experienced and resourceful in helping you prepare a successful defense to your charges.
 Tatum O’Brien takes a “big picture” view of your case and crafts a customized defense strategy designed to help you obtain the best results possible in your case.
-Contact O’Keeffe O’Brien Lyson Foss and attorney Tatum O’Brien online, or by calling 701-235-8023 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys and attorney Tatum O’Brien online, or by calling 701-235-8023 or 877-235-8002.